Jing Yaa Tang

 INSPIRATION IN MOTION

 The capital carries the timeless echoes of Chinese opera — a stage where history, art, and spirit intertwine.
 Just as the opera captures the soul of the city through drama and song, Peking duck embodies its essence through flavor and ritual.
-We imagine a space where these two icons meet: the theatre becomes our canvas, its lights rising on the star of the stage

 The glistening Peking duck.
 Beneath the spotlight, it takes its bow, a performance of taste and tradition, inviting guests to savor Beijing’s story in every bite.